Mathematics is not about numbers, equations, computations, or algorithms: it is about understanding.

 Strand 3: Number

-You might think that "number" refers to every part of mathematics, but for the Leaving Cert, this involves manipulating and understand ing complex numbers.
+To effectively study Leaving Cert Maths, you should know all of the strands inside out.
+You might think that "number" refers to every part of mathematics, but for the Leaving Cert, this involves manipulating and understanding complex numbers.
+The topics taught in this strand include:

-• Number systems
+Number systems and bases

-• Length, area, and volume
+Length, area, and volume calculations

 Strand 4: Algebra